Diagnosis: Murder: Community General Hospital

 Community General Hospital is the main set for the show.
 It is six to seven floors depending on the episode.
 It holds about 400 beds, with three trauma rooms, two psych wards, and one Intensive Care Unit.
 Dr. Mark Sloan is Chief of Internal Medicine.
-The Marriott Hotels & Resorts in Woodland Hills, Los Angeles, was used as the exterior of Community General Hospital in the final three seasons of the show (it was also used as a casino in the pilot of CSI).
+The Marriott Hotels & Resorts in Woodland Hills, Los Angeles, was used as the exterior of Community General Hospital in the final three seasons of the show.